owenthereal/blog/posts/git/_posts/2011-03-23-git-up-perforce-with-git-p4.markdown

 The git-p4 bridge requires the [p4 command line client][3] properly set up.
 There is a [lengthy tutorial][14] on Perforce's [documentation website].
 The following is a short sums-up:

 1. Install the p4 command line client (use [MacPort][5] or [Homebrew][6] if you are a Mac guy :-))
 2. Create a .p4settings file in your home directory with the global [environment settings][7] for your Perforce repository.
+And in your .bashrc, export P4CONFIG=/path/to/your/.p4settings.
 For example, here is what my settings look like:

 		P4PORT=repo_url:repo_port
 		P4USER=user_name